Maghann/Maghann/README.md

 - 👋 Hi, I’m @Maghann
-- 👀 I’m interested in new tecnologies
+- 👀 I’m interested in learning new tecnologies
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning how to develop new softwares, apps and web projects

 <!---
 Maghann/Maghann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.